wp-plugins/earth-hour/readme.txt

 == Screenshots ==

-1. Earth Hour support message
+1. Earth Hour Admin
-2. Banner message supporting Earth Hour
+2. Preview of site appearance during Earth Hour
+3. Website with Banner at the top (shows countdown prior to Earth hour)